 Site leaders: Fathia Dawodu and Kendall King

 that provides low-income students in San Francisco access to an exceptional education and the skills needed to thrive in college and in life.

 Social justice sphere: Equity in education, the opportunity gap

-The majority of our spring alternative breaks cost $200, with the exception of Global Village Project and SMART San Francisco, which cost $700 per participant.
+Our driving breaks cost $150, and our flying domestic breaks which cost $600 per participant.
 We are proud to be able to offer financial aid for all our trips.
 Please consult our financial aid page for more information about our policies.